novag/pydel/README.md

 ### Authenticating

 The Pydel class is used to communicate with the Jodel API.
 Its constructor takes 7 arguments:
- - device_uid: A 64 character string consisting of numbers and lowercase numbers.
-The device UID is your "username", used to identify you.
  - city: The name of the city you are Jodling from
  - country code: The [country code](https://en.wikipedia.org/wiki/Country_code) for the country you are Jodling from
- - loc_name: The name of the location you are Jodling from.
-This does not seem to be used by Jodel in any way.
  - lat: Latitude of the location you're Jodling from
  - lng: Longitude of the location you're Jodling from
+ - device_uid: A 64 character string consisting of numbers and lowercase numbers.
+The device UID is your "username", used to identify you.
  - (optional) user_agent_string: The user agent string you want to use.
 Default is "Jodel/65000 Dalvik/2.1.0 (Linux; U; Android 5.0; SM-G900F Build/LRX21T)"

 ```